 Let me use an example.
 The build quality of say your mobile phone is the output parameter.
 A lot of input parameters such as the raw material quality, technology used, manpower skill etc go into determining this.

 Likewise, a ton of parameters determine whether a school will look at your candidature favorably.
 But even so, it is a pretty good metric when you are starting off your research and school selection journey.

 Mind you, this is different than yield – another metric that is talked about but less commonly so.
 Yield is the number of candidates who accept an offer of admission by the total offers rolled out.
 This number is sort of a way to assess a given school’s relative attractiveness.
 Perhaps the topic of discussion for a later post.

 Given the attention around Acceptance Rates for the top MBA programs, we decided to do some historical analysis of this number for top US schools.
 We’ve used the selectivity data published by Poets & Quants as the base over which we carry out our analysis.

 The intention here is two-fold: get a sense of the acceptance rates and also see if there is a positive/negative trend here.
-You may be able to extrapolate this into the near future to know the business school acceptance rates in 2017, 2018, 2019 etc may be heading.
+You may be able to extrapolate this into the near future to know where the business school acceptance rates may be heading.

 Since we are talking of quite a lot of data, for the purpose of representation, we have divided it into 3 buckets as will be clear in the subsequent sections.